 A gaming mousepad can be compared to the tires of a race car if you’re asking us.
 You can have the fastest car on the circuit with the best driver behind the wheel, but if you slap a pair of old and worn out tires underneath the car you won’t be seeing a lot of wins.
 The mousepad is a piece of kit that’s often ignored by the more casual gaming audience, but that really shouldn’t be the case.
 There are many different pads out there, all with different specifications and characteristics, so it’s definitely a good idea to find one that matches your preferences and playing style.
 You’ll not only increase your personal playing comfort but you’ll also increase your performance.

-To help you with your search we’ve been taking a look at our analyzed professionals across all of our games, and we used that data to create a list of five popular pro pads.
+To help you with your search we’ve been taking a look at our analyzed professionals across all of our games, and we used that data to create a list of the most popular pro pads.
 We have also supplemented this list with five of our own picks, so there should be something here for everyone.
 In this article we’ll go over the features and specifications of each mousepad so that you can make an informed decision on your next purchase.
 So whether you’re in the market for a new pad or you’re just looking to learn more about the available options: we’ve got you covered!

 What makes a mousepad good for gaming?

 You might think that you can just use any ol’ mousepad (or even just play on your desk) but that’s not true, at least not for shooter games.
 In MOBAs (where mouse precision is of less importance) we do see some pros who don’t use a mousepad, but over 99% of professional shooter players are using a gaming mousepad over a regular office pad.